-Before troubleshooting any problem, familiarize yourself with the known limits and restrictions on the product, in Appendix B, MySQL Enterprise Backup Limitations.
+Before troubleshooting any problem, familiarize yourself with the known limits and restrictions on the product, in Appendix B, Limitations of MySQL Enterprise Backup.

 If mysqlbackup encounters problems during operating system calls, it returns the corresponding OS error codes.
 You might need to consult your operating system's documentation for the meaning of those error codes and how to handle them.

 stdout.
 By default, the same output is also saved to a log file in the